 I've enjoyed photographing these Peregrine Falcons that nest along the cliffs in

-southern California at a number of locations.
+southern California.
 These cliff nests allow us to

 photograph the parents and fledglings as they fly, hunt, and feed - many times